spotfiresoftware/tibco-streaming-samples/docker/ef-kubernetes/ef-kubernetes-app/src/site/markdown/index.md

 ```

 A few Streaming configuration files reference files (for example trust store).
 These can be included in
-the docker image or via a ConfigMap in the same was as above.
+the docker image or via a ConfigMap in the same way as above.

 <a name="further-kubernetes-commands"></a>